 Thank you for your continued support of U.S. Department of State educational and cultural exchange programs, which are a proven and cost-effective way for the United States to remain internationally competitive, develop American leaders, engage current and future international leaders, and promote American values.
 These programs support the global engagement that is critical to our country's prosperity and security.
-We request that you continue Congress' long bipartisan support for State Department's educational and cultural exchange programs by appropriating \$1.1 billion or the highest possible funding level in Fiscal Year 2022.
+We request that you continue Congress' long bipartisan support for the State Department's educational and cultural exchange programs by appropriating no less than the Fiscal Year 2023 enacted level in Fiscal Year 2025.